 I do not accept late assignments without prior arrangement (or major emergency).
-If something comes up that prevents you from completing an assignment on time, I am happy to work with you if you get in touch in advance.
+That said, if something comes up that prevents you from completing an assignment on time, I am happy to work with you if you get in touch in advance.